monzurshadhin/best-smile-dental-care-client/README.md

 - you can login by using Google and Facebook.
 - you can see services and also details of that services after login.
 - you can make an appointment after login.
-- you can also see number of doctors in this dental care.
+- you can also see number of doctors in this dental care..